voucherifyio/voucherify-ruby-sdk/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/rspective/voucherify-ruby-sdk.

 ## Changelog
+- **2019-06-19** - `2.4.0` - Added support for custom API endpoint, that allows to connect to projects created in specific Voucherify region.
 - **2019-05-09** - `2.3.0` - Added `create_publication` method in Distributions module..
 - **2019-04-23** - `2.2.0` - Loyalties API, Rewards API, Orders API.
 - **2019-02-19** - `2.1.1` - Treat `referral` as optional in custom events.
 Added new method for custom event tracking.